Baebel43/team5capstone/Resistance Subsystem.md

 ## Subsystem Functionality

 The resistance subsystem will take a force input from the user on the exercise bike, compare it to the current resistance value, and make the appropriate change to the resistance value to keep the work done during the ride replay constant.
 This will be done using a force sensor which will feedback information via a bluetooth transmitter to the Raspberry Pi that holds the work map.
-The actual work done will be compared to the value on the work map and the actuator distance will be adjusted accordingly.
+The actual work done will be compared to the value on the work map via code and the actuator distance will be adjusted accordingly.

+There will be two graphs.
+Force from the pedals and distance, both in respect to time.
+Work is force multiplied by distance.
+The result will will be the current work graph.
+The derivative of the current work graph in respect to time is the change in work.
+This change in work is directly related to the change in distance for the linear actuator.
+The relationship will be exponential, as magnets are nowhere near linear.
+All of this will be done in the Arduino.

 ## Constraints